Why join ALCTS?

 ALCTS is here for you:

 - Standards.
-Members develop and evaluate new, world-wide library standards for AACR2 cataloging revisions, RDA drafts, preservation, metadata, and archiving.
+Members develop and evaluate new, world-wide library standards for RDA implementation, linked data, preservation, metadata, and archiving.

 - Information Exchange.
 The ALCTS peer network consists of professionals who enjoy the work as you do and can help you build your skills as it enriches your worklife.
 Share what you know.